CurveDocs/curve-resources/docs/lending/overview.md

 ## **Soft-liquidation**

+Soft-liquidation is a mechanism that gradually exchanges collateral (e.g., WETH) for the borrowed asset (e.g., crvUSD) as the collateral's value declines, avoiding the need for a single large liquidation.
+It also reverses this process if the collateral's value rises.
+The system sells collateral at a small discount, which increases with market volatility.
+Users undergoing soft-liquidation experience minor losses over time (in crvUSD minting markets typical losses are <0.1% per day), though this can vary based on loan and market conditions.

 Soft-liquidation begins if the oracle price of your collateral falls into one of your bands.
 At this point, your collateral will be linearly traded for your borrowed asset as the price continues to drop through each band.

 Let's examine what soft-liquidation looks like in a simplified example with a **single band** in an **ETH/crvUSD LLAMMA market**.
 This example illustrates that if the price declines by 20% within the band, 20% of the ETH is converted to crvUSD.
 When the price is below the lower bound of the band (<\$990), all the collateral is converted to crvUSD (100% crvUSD, 0% ETH).
 Conversely, when the price exceeds the upper bound (>\$1000), all collateral remains as ETH (100% ETH, 0% crvUSD).

 ![single llamma band](../images/lending/single_llamma_band.svg#only-light){: .centered style="height:250px" }
 ![single llamma band](../images/lending/single_llamma_band_dark.svg#only-dark){: .centered style="height:250px" }